 for communication and accident prevention.

-Kate Movius began training first responders in 2011 as Project Manager for Autism Speaks.
-She is a frequent television spokesperson about special needs issues and has appeared on Katie with Katie Couric to discuss the challenges facing parents of autistic children.
-Kate taught health advocacy classes for over a decade to families in East Los Angeles and Hollywood before shifting gears to special needs education and community outreach.
+Kate Movius began training first responders in 2011.
+She has worked with several Los Angeles-area agencies, including the Glendale PD, LAFD, LA Parks and Recreation and the LA Sheriff’s Department.
+She served on the Bringing Our Loved Ones Taskforce, created to enable LA County to better respond to the problem of wandering among individuals suffering from Alzheimer’s, dementia, autism, and other memory-related impairments.
+She is a frequent television spokesperson about special needs issues and has been interviewed by Katie Couric about the challenges facing autistic people and their loved ones.
 She is a contributing writer for Los Angeles Magazine and Pasadena Magazine.
 The mother of two sons, one of whom has autism, Kate is dedicated to helping communities and first responders interact successfully with at-risk populations.

 We meet with your organization’s leaders to determine needs and concerns.
-Next, we conduct extensive staff interviews to find how your organization has previously interacted with people with special needs.
 How and why have specific encounters concluded successfully, or caused a problem?

 We understand that each company or institution has its own culture, and that each will interact with special needs clients/customers in different contexts and scenarios.
 We will outline your organization’s specific strengths and vulnerabilities when dealing with the special needs population.